o-ran-sc/it-dev/docs/overview.rst

 Overview
 ======================

-This repo is used by the O-RAN SC Integration and Testing project for hosting miscellaneous development codes.
+The it/dev repo is used by the O-RAN SC Integration and Testing project for hosting miscellaneous development codes.

-For Amber release this repo contains files for developing Near Realtime RAN Intelligent Controller applications.
+For Amber release this repo contains integration artifacts for developing Near Realtime RAN Intelligent Controller applications (xApps).

+Because the life cycles of Near Realtime RIC xApps are managed by Near Realtime RIC Platform, the xApps are expect to conform with certain behavioral patterns and provide well-described interfaces.
+The artifacts here help the xApp developers to generate (Near Realtime) RIC Platform deployment ready Helm charts for their xApps.